Close Menu

 The Takeaway

-Drinking water before coffee won’t change your life overnight, but it can change how your mornings feel.
-Better hydration, gentler digestion, more stable energy, and less bloating all start with a single glass of water.
+Choosing to drink water before coffee won’t change your life overnight, but it can noticeably change how your mornings feel.
+Better hydration, gentler digestion, steadier energy, and less bloating often start with a single glass of water before caffeine enters the system.

 boost metabolism coffee routine coffee tips digestive health energy boost health and wellness health benefits of water healthy morning habits hydration tips mindful mornings morning hydration morning routine tips reduce bloating start your day right water before coffee wellness wellness habits